Amateur Dog Racing

-Every July until 2010, Collaton St Mary Parish Church has held its annual Amateur Dog Racing and Fete.
+Every July until 2010, Collaton St Mary Parish Church held its annual Amateur Dog Racing and Fete.
 Sadly the Dog Racing ceased to be held after this date.

 After being postponed for two weeks due to bad weather, the 2009 Dog Racing event went ahead on a sunny afternoon on July 25th.
 With a full compliment of dogs and a large crowd of supporters the afternoon was a great success.

 A Staffordshire Bull Terrier named Lucy was the clear winner of the final with a close finish for second and third.